hugokernel/UnicornClock/README.md

 number changes.

 * Adjust the brightness with the dedicated buttons
-* Change the clock and calendar positions with A
+* Change the clock and calendar positions with A button
+* Change the effect with B button

 **TODO**